sagesteppe/SeedPehnology/README.md

 Species records were derived from the Symbiota herbarium portal for all years from 1981-2021, these years reflected the climate means used as independent variables (ridigbio).
 All records were downloaded, and the records in the 2.5% Day of Year (DOY) quantile were manually reviewed.
 These early records were reviewed because novice collectors, especially with graminoids, may actually collect material without reproductive organs yet reaching anthesis ('in bud').
-The later records were reviewed because collectors may have collections of individuals entirely post-anthesis - a situation very common with certain clades where species are commonly distinguished by morphological characteristics of their fruits (e.g. the Leguminosae).
+The later records were reviewed because collectors may have collections of individuals entirely post-anthesis - a situation very common with certain clades where species are commonly distinguished by morphological characteristics of their fruits (e.g. the Fabaceae or Leguminosae).
 In both scenarios analysts proceeded towards the mean of the distribution until they encountered 5 consecutive sheets with the desired phenophase.

 Independent variables reflected climate, and landform and soil parameters which modulate soil moisture.